finsweet/interview-tests-starters/src/phone-form/README.md

 - Set a default selection when the geolocation fails.Display the country code in the options list.
 - Display the country phone prefix in the selected option.
 - Update a hidden input with the country code selection.
+- Add the CSS class `selected` to the currently selected option in the list.
 - Close if the user clicks outside the dropdown when it's open.
 - Focus the first option that starts with any pressed key.
 For example: If the user presses the "C" letter, the browser must focus the "CM" (Cameroon) option.